rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 ..
 [60] Topological Sort Algorithm 2.4 from *Algorithmic Graph Theory and Perfect Graphs* p.44 [GOL-2004]_.

 ..
 [61] Laboratoires d'Analyse et de Modélisation de Systèmes d'Aide à la Décision, Université Paris-Dauphine, UMR 7243 CNRS.

 ..
+[62] The set of intransitive triples of an outranking digraph *g* and its associated codual *gcd*, to be permuted in the search for a best qualified ranking result, are usually not the same.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive